Prepare for development

-This chapter explains the prerequisites for customizing authentication nodes, and how to use a Maven archetype or the samples provided with AM to set up a project for building nodes.
+This page explains the prerequisites for building custom authentication nodes, and shows how to use either a Maven archetype, or the samples provided with AM, to set up a project for building nodes.

-For information about customizing post-authentication hooks for a tree, see "Creating Post-Authentication Hooks for Trees".
+For information about customizing post-authentication hooks for a tree, see Create post-authentication hooks for trees.

 Install Apache Maven 3.2.5 or later, and Oracle JDK or OpenJDK version 11 or later.

 $ mvn --version Maven home: /usr/local/Cellar/maven/3.6.0/libexec Java version: 11.0.4, vendor: AdoptOpenJDK, runtime: /Library/Java/JavaVirtualMachines/adoptopenjdk-11.jdk/Contents/Home Default locale: en_US, platform encoding: UTF-8 OS name: "mac os x", version: "10.16", arch: "x86_64", family: "mac"